HadesD/dotfiles/README.md

 ## WHY?

 Most of time, I'm working on unix-like OS.
-I'm too lazy to config all of theme from-scratch when I re-install my OS, or change my working-computer, server.
+I'm too lazy to config all of them from-scratch when I re-install my OS, or change my working-computer, server.

 ## Support